Iñaki Kijera Zelarain: 1 September 1979 demonstration in San Sebastián

-Murder of Iñaki Kijera
+Murder

-Iñaki Kijera took part in the demonstration with his friends.
+Kijera took part in the demonstration with his friends.
 When the Spanish National Police scattered the demonstrators, he hid in Old Town.
 As the police took the street where he was located, he attempted to reach the gardens of Alderdi Eder and was shot by an officer from approximately 10 meters.
 The bullet hit him in the right side and exited his back.
 He laid on the pavement for 15 minutes at the rear of the City Council.
 Others who tried to approach him where stopped by the police who beat and shot rubber bullets at them.
 A doctor and a nurse from the Red Cross attempted to aid Iñaki.
 Police initially also hit the Red Cross workers.
 After some fighting, they were able to put Iñaki in a private car after dodging rubber bullets.
 The wounded man was transferred to an ambulance and taken to a hospital, where he later died.

 There were other injuries in the same demonstration.
 La Vanguardia newspaper named Jon Artola Lopez, Javier Atorrasagasti and two elected officials of the town of Oiartzun, among the injured.

 Afterwards

-Next day was trawler race day in Donostia, but it was cancelled, and mayor Jose Maria Alkain (PNV) declared the day an official day of mourning.
+Next day was trawler race day in San Sebastián, but it was cancelled, and mayor Jose Maria Alkain (PNV) declared the day an official day of mourning.

 The following Monday, a general strike in Southern Basque Country paralyzed Gipuzkoa.
 Gas stations where shut down, and radio stations broadcast classical music all day.
-In Donostia, just a few grocery stores where open, and even those closed at noon.
+In San Sebastián, just a few grocery stores where open, and even those closed at noon.
 There were no taxis or buses on the streets.
 Forces of Public Order went from one side of the city to another, and found neighborhood entrances blocked by barricades.

 Iñaki Kijera was buried in Polloe cemetery, and funeral rituals were held in Antigua district's "San Sebastian Martir" church.
-10,000 people assembled and made way to Donostia's downtown area.
+10,000 people assembled and made way to San Sebastián's downtown area.
 Once again, the police charged and scattered the demonstrators using violence.
 Uprisings took place all through the city.
 As a result, there were more injured and arrested demonstrators.

-The general strike continued on Bizkaia, Nafarroa and Araba.
+The general strike continued on Bizkaia, Nafarroa and Álava.

+Nine years later, National Police officer Salvador Méndez Villatoro was sentenced to one year in prison for negligence in Kijera's murder.
+During the trial, Méndez Villatoro claimed he had not known that a live round had been loaded into his rifle alongside rubber bullets.